 W H O A M I ?

-Julia Fortman is a Chicago-based singer/songwriter and vocalist.
+Julia Fortman is a Nashville-based singer/songwriter and vocalist.
 While growing up, Julia was exposed to music almost every day.
 From listening to her dad play guitar during late nights, singing Bob Marley’s “Stir It Up” while stirring up her chocolate milk, and having dance parties in her living room to “Grey Seal” by Elton John, Julia was bound to love music one way or another.
 She learned to play piano in middle school, but started writing music on the ukulele when she was 16.
-Julia rediscovered her love of the piano not long after that, and the ebony keys have been the foundation of her songs ever since.
+Julia rediscovered her love of the piano not long after that, and the keys have been the foundation of her songs ever since.